What is Self-Employed Courier Insurance?

 Is Self Employed Insurance For HGVs, Vans and Cars Different?

 Self-employed insurance for HGVs (heavy goods vehicles), vans, and cars is different.
-The type of insurance needed will depend on the specific vehicle that is being used for business purposes.
+The type of insurance needed will depend on the specific vehicle that is being used.

-Vans and cars that are used for business purposes, such as courier work, may require specific types of coverage that differ from standard personal auto insurance policies.
+Vans and cars that are used for business purposes, such as courier work, may require specific types of cover that differ from standard car insurance policies.
 These two types of vehicle can also vary hugely in cost.
 Vans are much more likely to be transporting expensive goods and therefore will commonly see higher premiums.

-It’s always a good idea for self-employed individuals to consult with a qualified insurance professional to ensure that they have the right type and level of coverage for their business needs.
+It’s always a good idea for self-employed drivers to consult with a qualified insurance broker to ensure that they have the right type of cover.